-- a) The different modules from which students may choose, will be limited to those which the School of Languages and the Subject Group African Languages can teach in a certain year according to their particular circumstances.
-Factors such as staff sabbaticals, the minimum number of students required for a course, and other events may play a role. - b) In order to be admitted to Honours studies, a student must apply to the applicable subject chairperson and the School Director/Deputy Directors on a specific campus on the prescribed form available from the admissions office. - c) The compilation of the students' Honours Programme is subject to the final approval of applicable subject chairperson and the School Director/Deputy Directors on a specific campus.
+- a) The different modules from which students may choose, will be limited to those which the School of Languages and the Subject Group Setswana can teach in a specific year according to their particular circumstances.
+Factors such as staff sabbaticals, the minimum number of students required for a course, and other circumstances may play a role. - b) In order to be admitted to Honours studies, a student must apply to the applicable School Director/Deputy Directors on a specific campus on the prescribed form available from the admissions office. - The compilation of the students' Honours Programme is subject to the final approval of the applicable subject chairperson and the School Director/Deputy Directors on a specific campus.

-HUM.2.16.2 Compilation of programme 1FN L03 L601P: Setswana with linguistics and literature
+HUM.2.16.2 Compilation of programme 1FN L03 L601P: Setswana with Linguistics and Literature

-- A candidate who prefers Linguistics must take TSNG677 (32 credits) and TSNG672 (24 credits) and at least one more module in linguistics (24 credits) Two other modules may then be chosen from the program to obtain a total of 128 credits. - A candidate who prefers Literature must take TSNL678 (32 credits) and TSNL672 (24 credits) and at least one more module in literature (24 credits).
-Two other modules may then be chosen from the program to obtain a total of 128 credits.
+- A candidate who prefers Linguistics must take TSNG677 (32 credits) and four more modules in linguistics (24 credits each) to obtain a total of 128 credits. - A candidate who prefers Literature must take TSNL678 (32 credits) and the four other literature modules (24 credits each to obtain a total of 128 credits.

 Year modules

-Module code Type Credits Descriptive name
+Module code Descriptive name Credits

-Complete ONE (1) of the following o ore modules:
+Complete ONE (1) of the following core modules:

-TSNG677 Н 32 Setswana linguistics: Research methor and research report odology
+TSNG677 (PC) Setswana linguistics: Research methodology and 32

+13NG077 research report 32

-TSNL678 Н 32 Setswana literature: Research methodand research report dology
+TSNL678 (MC/PC) Setswana literature: Research methodology and 32

+ISINLO76 research report 32

-Complete FOU R (4) of th e following core modules:
+(4) of the following core modules:

-TSNG672 Н 24 Setswana: Linguistic Theory
+TSNG672 (PC) Setswana: Linguistic Theory 24

-TSNG673 Н 24 Setswana: Morphology and Phonolog У
+TSNG673 (PC) Setswana: Morphology and Phonology 24

-TSNG674 Н 24 Setswana: Syntax
+TSNG674 (PC) Setswana: Syntax 24

-TSNG675 Н 24 Setswana: Semantics
+TSNG675 (PC) Setswana: Semantics 24

-TSNG678 Н 24 Setswana: Corpus linguistics
+TSNG678 (PC) Setswana: Corpus linguistics 24

-TSNG679 Н 24 Setswana: Sociolinguistics
+TSNG679 (PC) Setswana: Sociolinguistics 24

-TSNL672 Н 24 Setswana: Literature theory
+TSNL672 (MC/PC) Setswana: Literature Theory 24

-TSNL673 Н 24 Setswana: Prose
+TSNL673 (MC/PC) Setswana: Prose 24

-TSNL674 Н 24 Setswana: Poetry
+TSNL674 (MC/PC) Setswana: Poetry 24

-TSNL675 Н 24 Setswana: Drama
+TSNL675 (MC/PC) Setswana: Drama 24

-TSNL676 Н 24 Setswana: Children's literature

-Total credits fo r the prog ramme: Po tchefstroom 128
+Total credits for the programme: Potchefstroom 128